mike99mac/minimy-mike99mac/README.md

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire, but it wasn't well received.
 Thankfully, Ken Smith put it on github, I forked the code, and here we are.
 Ken has been a great help in answering my many questions - **Thanks Dude!** So I continue to try to *give back to the community* while standing on the shoulders of so many thousands of others.

-One of my mantras is *Less is more*, so I liked minimy as it is a MINI-MYcroft.
+One of my mantras is *Less is more*, so I liked minimy as it is a **Mini-My**croft.
 Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```
             Repo         Loc           files
     mycroft-core       38074             229